-Ākonga are liable for all fees applicable to their enrolment unless a fee waiver has been approved by the delegated authority.
+Ākonga are liable for all fees related to their enrolment unless a fee waiver has been approved by the Regional Finance Director.

 By confirming their intention to study, ākonga undertake to pay or make arrangements to pay (e.g., by applying for StudyLink) their tuition fees, course-related costs, and any other applicable fees in full prior to the programme start date.

-Ākonga follow the procedures relating to fees and resolving issues in relation to fees as set out in the business division’s Fees & Refunds procedures.
+Ākonga follow the procedures relating to fees and resolving issues in relation to fees as set out in the relevant Fees & Refunds procedures.